Canon 60D vs 70D

 The Canon EOS 60D and the Canon EOS 70D are two enthusiast cameras that were officially introduced, respectively, in August 2010 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the 70D provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 60D has a resolution of 17.9 megapixels, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 60D and the Canon 70D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 60D and the Canon 70D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 60D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (6 percent) than the Canon 60D.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The 70D was launched at a somewhat lower price (by 14 percent) than the 60D, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 70D is 2 percent bigger.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.